 It’s a known fact that Canadians love plaid.
 While you’ll most commonly see it in shirt form, plaid has no limits.
 Check out these rad plaid items that’ll make awesome Canadian souvenirs.

 Anyone who’s met me knows that besides my funky tights and coloured hair, I could live in plaid.
 Luckily I now have a plaid housecoat thanks to Shinesty so I have another excuse to wear plaid.
-Their buffalo check unisex kimono is an item that plaid lovers will adore, no matter your gender.
+Their buffalo check unisex kimono is an item that plaid lovers will adore, no matter their gender.
 Loving the look of this?
 Shinesty has an entire Canadian collection which includes a number of plaid apparel items.
 I seriously want one of everything.

 If I’m going to be honest, plaid is seriously best served in PJ form.
 One can never have too many pairs of comfy pants so why not add a plaid pair to your collection?
 Oh who am I kidding, live a little and go for a full set.
-There’s even a romper style which to me just screams comfy holiday mornings.

 If you’re a hot beverage drinker, the perfect addition to your mug collection is a plaid one.
 There are so many adorable styles including this ‘love’ plaid mug, customizable plaid bear mug or just full-on Christmas plaid.
 For those who like to take your coffee or tea on the go, check out this collection of plaid tumblers on Etsy!
 Total side note – if anyone’s shopping for me, this is hands down my favourite plaid tumbler – it just SCREAMS Canada.